ts-x4/jzIntv_on_RetroPie/README.md

 ###### Required
 Add individual lines to `/opt/retropie/configs/all/emulators.cfg` from this file as needed, or manually add using the [Runcommand Launch Menu](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand) for each game.

 Each game has been assigned to a specific launch script (.sh) based on on my testing with an Xbox 360 Controller.
-My goal was to map the Intellivision 16-button inputs in a way that made sense with modern controllers, present jzIntv with the appropriate input parameters, and allow it to capture analog joystick movements in the cleanest fashion by reducing dead-zone related drift.
+The goal was to map the Intellivision 16-button inputs in a way that made sense with modern controllers, present jzIntv with the appropriate input parameters, and allow it to capture analog joystick movements in the cleanest fashion by reducing dead-zone related drift.

 (WIP: game sensitivity, colors, names)